JanuszMarek/ProductsWebAPI/README.md

 * HTTP DELETE api/product/{id} delete product and return status 204 NoContent
 * Global exception handler
 * ValidationActionFilters to validate input data
+* using DI for service and repository
+* using AutoMapper for mapping entities

 ## To do
 List of features to do in next release:
 * logging using Nlog
 * pagination, sorting, filtration
 * HATEOAS
+* seed data

 ## Startup
 If you already have existing database you can change connection string in ProductsWebAPI/appsettings.json